hzolotarov/MacFanatic/README.md

 Fan control for Intel Macs with a PD control loop, throttle guard, and Power Gadget-style live graphs.
 Born as a Macs Fan Control clone, ended up doing a few things the original doesn't.
+Built using an AI-assisted vibe coding workflow with Claude.

 ![macOS 12+](https://img.shields.io/badge/macOS-12%2B-blue) ![Intel only](https://img.shields.io/badge/arch-Intel-lightgrey)